 - Melt the butter in a large, non-stick pan.

 - Add the ricotta and sweetened condensed milk.
-Use a non-stick whisk or spatula to combine the two ingredients well until no clumps remain.
+Use a non-stick whisk or spatula to combine the two ingredients well until minimal to no clumps remain (this will vary depending on the type of ricotta you use).

-- Add the dry milk powder and combine with whisk to remove the clumps.
-Heat the mixture over a low heat, stirring all the time.
+- Add the dry milk powder and combine with a whisk to remove the clumps.
+Heat the mixture over low heat while stirring continuously.

-- Mix well until the mixture starts to hold together and separates from the to the sides.
+- Mix well until the mixture starts to hold together.
+The mixture should not stick to the sides of the pan.
 At this time, remove from the heat.

 - Let the mixture cool slightly but not too much.
-Enough to allow your hands to work with it - please let it cool enough so you don't burn yourself!
+It should be warm but cool enough to allow your hands to work with - please let it cool enough so you don't burn yourself!

-- Roll the mixture into a ball and slightly flatten with your palms.
-Add your optional garnishings or make a design using a mold of your choice. roll to a ball and design using a decorative mold (see notes for tips on rolling).
+- Grease your hands with butter or ghee so they don't get sticky.
+Use a tablespoon and scoop the penda mixture into a ball and slightly flatten with your palms.
+Add your optional garnishings or make a design using a mold of your choice.
+Design using a decorative mold (optional).

 - Add any optional toppings.
 Some toppings include: saffron, almond slivers, or rose petals